isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 Select appropriate primer for the wood texture (this should be determined by the final acrylic paint you want to use).
 Prepare the primer according to the manufacturers instructions.
 Then, coat the wood texture entirely sing a paintbrush.
 Primer is recommended for rough grain wood texture, newly painted wood structure, or aging wood texture that is under paint restoration.
 Primer improves the stickiness quality of the final paint layer.

-Some finish paints are self
+Some finish paints are self-priming.
-- priming.

 In such cases, you will not require to prime your surface.
 Also, you can determine the type of wood not to prime according to the nature of wood grain orientation and texture strength.

 ###  d.
 Acrylic Paint Selection

-When selecting the [acrylic paint for wood texture](https://pestpolicy.com/can
-- you
-- use
-- acrylic
-- paint
-- on
-- wood/),you need to consider factors such as color, quantity, stickiness strength, durability, and ease of application.
-Purchase acrylic paint that comes in a variety of colors, packed in various quantities (for optional selection), more comfortable to prepare, apply, and remove, durable, and self
+When selecting the [acrylic paint for wood texture](https://pestpolicy.com/can-you-use-acrylic-paint-on-wood/),you need to consider factors such as color, quantity, stickiness strength, durability, and ease of application.
+Purchase acrylic paint that comes in a variety of colors, packed in various quantities (for optional selection), more comfortable to prepare, apply, and remove, durable, and self-priming if possible.
-- priming if possible.

 Moreover, it is advisable to buy acrylic paint that creates minimal drains/runs during paint application and eliminates mold/mildew growth for damp areas.
 Notably, order paint that works with a single coat layer (reduces cost) and fast drying.